 The cerebrum is the main part of the brain that deals with thinking.
 It helps with learning and language and assists with body movements such as walking and dancing.

-Now that you know what are the common left and right brain chracteristics, it’s time to find out if you’re a right brained or left brained thinker.
-Just take this Left Brain Right Brain Test test and find out your results right away.
+Now that you know what are the common left and right brain characteristics, it’s time to find out if you’re a right-brained or left-brained thinker.
+Just take this Left Brain, Right Brain Test and find out your results right away.

 Left and right brain theories make great discussions with friends.
-By exercising your brain with different activities such as language, math problems, and art, you can utilize both sides of your brain.
+By exercising your brain with different activities such as language, math problems, and art, you can utilize both sides of your brain better.